EECOLOR/shapeless-wiki/Feature-overview:-shapeless-2.0.0.md

 ### Automatic type class instance derivation

-Based on and extending `Generic`, Lars Hupel ([@larsr_h][larsh])has contributed the `TypeClass` type class, which provides automatic type class derivation facilities roughly equivalent to those available with GHC as described in ["A Generic Deriving Mechanism for Haskell"][genericderiving].
-There is a description of the Scala mechanism [here][larshderiving], and examples of its use deriving `Show` and `Monoid` instances [here][show] and [here][monoid].
-In the `Monoid` case, once the general deriving infrastructure for monoids is in place, instances are automatically available for arbitrary case classes without any additional boilerplate,
+Based on and extending `Generic` and `LabelledGeneric`, Lars Hupel ([@larsr_h][larsh])has contributed the `TypeClass` family of type classes, which provide automatic type class derivation facilities roughly equivalent to those available with GHC as described in ["A Generic Deriving Mechanism for Haskell"][genericderiving].
+There is a description of an earlier iteration of the Scala mechanism [here][larshderiving], and examples of its use deriving `Show` and `Monoid` instances [here][show] and [here][monoid] for labelled coproducts and unlabelled products respectively.

+For example, in the `Monoid` case, once the general deriving infrastructure for monoids is in place, instances are automatically available for arbitrary case classes without any additional boilerplate,

 ```scala
 import MonoidSyntax._